 Lateral leg raises work both the abductor and adductor muscle groups in your hips.
 These muscles help move your legs to the side (abduction) and bring them back together again (adduction).

-- Repeat for the desired number of repetitions, switch sides, and repeat with the other leg.
+- Repeat the exercise for the desired number of repetitions

 You can add resistance by holding a dumbbell or weighted plate in your hand to make this exercise more challenging.
-You can also increase the range of motion by starting with your leg slightly bent at the knee and raising it as high as possible.
+You can also increase the range of motion by raising your leg slightly bent at the knee as high as possible.

-Lateral squat walks are a great way to work your hip abductors and adductors and strengthen as well as tone these essential muscles in return.
+Lateral squat walks are a great way to work your hip abductors and adductors and strengthen and tone these essential muscles in return.
+Additionally, this exercise can help enhance your hip mobility, which can be particularly beneficial for people who spend a lot of time sitting.

 - Start in a standing position with your feet hip-width apart.

-- Take a large step to the side with your left leg and lower your body into a squat position.
+- Take a significant step with your left leg to the side and lower your body into a squat position.

-- Make sure your knee doesn't go past your toes as you lower down.
+- Ensure your knee doesn't go past your toes as you lower down.

 - From here, stand back up and repeat on the other side.

-- Do 3 sets of 10 reps on each side.
+- Do 3 sets of 10 reps on each side or as tolerated

 - Start by standing with your feet shoulder-width apart and a dumbbell in each hand, palms facing your thighs.

-- Keeping your back straight and core engaged, raise your arms out to the sides until they are parallel with the ground.
+- Keeping your back straight and core engaged, raise your arms to the sides until they parallel the ground.

 - Slowly lower your arms back down to the starting position.